atw1020/sente/docs/tutorial/sgf.rst

 SGF is a standard encoding for go games that is capable of encoding "forked" go games in addition to a raw sequence of moves.
 SGF files can be viewed in programs like `CGoban <https://www.gokgs.com/download.jsp>`_ or `Sabaki <https://sabaki.yichuanshen.de>`_.

-.. note:: Relative to other SGF parsing tools, sente is a relatively strict enforcer of the SGF format and may reject SGF files that can be opened using other tools.

 .. note:: sente is a library for Go and cannot be used for other games.

 Loading Games